 - a stamped addressed envelope (SAE) for your certificate to be returned to you

-Disclosure Scotland usually send certificates back the same day they receive them, but they don't guarantee this.
+Disclosure Scotland usually send certificates back the same day they receive them, but they do not guarantee this.

 You should check exactly what it is you need with whoever asked you to get your certificate approved.
 Getting your certificate stamped and signed by Disclosure Scotland may be enough for you to be able to prove it's genuine and a valid original.